Orders

 This means:

-• Trigger fulfillment workflows
+• Trigger post-fulfillment workflows

-• Record sales analytics and metrics
+• Update fulfillment analytics and metrics

 ORDER_SHIPPED